 Changing my opinion on walking has completely changed my lifestyle.
 Growing up in a suburb, I drove everywhere and walked little.
-That’s not to say I wasn’t active, I participated in a number of organized sports and followed a strict workout routine over the summers.
+That’s not to say I wasn’t active, I participated in several organized sports and followed a strict workout routine over the summers.
 But my attitude towards physical activity was a very one and done, check the box type of mentality.

-Take it from someone with an all or nothing personality, sometimes the slow burn is best.
+Take it from someone with an all-or-nothing personality, sometimes the slow burn is best.
 What does it look like?
-I walk rather than take the subway when I have time, I stand during meetings, pace taking conference calls, go on a walk while calling my family or catching up with friends, park farther away from the store than I need to, raise my hand to walk the dog or run an errand.
+I walk rather than taking the subway when I have time, I stand during meetings, pace taking conference calls, go on a walk while calling my family or catching up with friends, park farther away from the store than I need to, raise my hand to walk the dog or run an errand.

 What tips do you use to stay active during the day?
 Sign up below to see more like this.